 - Divide ground beef into balls.
 You should use your hands to form them, then press them into a mold.

 - Prepare burger seasoning.
-In a small bowl, combine salt, black pepper, onion salt, onion and garlic powder, and garlic salt.
+In a small bowl, combine salt, black pepper, onion salt, onion and garlic powder, and a little garlic salt.

 - Heat melted butter in a small saucepan and add the minced garlic.
 Cook until the butter becomes fragrant, then brush it onto the hamburger buns.